 An active lifestyle is especially important for senior health.
-Regular exercise can help prevent heart disease, diabetes, and certain forms of cancer; it can also reduce pain associated with arthritis.
+Regular physical activity for elderly adults can help prevent heart disease, diabetes, and certain forms of cancer; it can also reduce pain associated with arthritis.
 By improving balance, flexibility, endurance, and strength, older adults can stay healthier longer.

 1. Work In Aerobics